Gdhoundiyal/Backend-crafter/Readme.md

 * send message if error or done

 * if anything starts from $ sign then it is called operator

 # Access / Refresh Tokens

 * accessToken expires in short duration whereas refreshToken expires in long duration.
+* by doing httponly true cookies can't be changed by frontend.